KlaraMartinsson/BREATHE/README.md

 I used Google Chromes lighthouse to be sure of the accessiblity.
 All of the pages have a good accessibility score.
 I also been doing this to make it better:

 - Using an aria-labels on all the links
-- Using labels on my form.L abels ensure that form controls are announced properly by assistive technologies, like screen readers.
+- Using labels on my form.
+Labels ensure that form controls are announced properly by assistive technologies, like screen readers.
 (Text from Lighthouse)
-- I have a title on my ifram for the youtube video.
-The title makes is easier for screen readers to describe the content of the frames.
+- I have a title on my iframe for the youtube video.
+The title makes it easier for screen readers to describe the content of the frames.
 - Using semantic HTML.
-- Have a good contrast on my colors
+- Having a good contrast on my colors
-- No disturbing background images or fonts that makes it harder to read.
+- No disturbing background images or fonts that makes text hard to read.
-- Ensuring that the menu and about meditation nav bar i easy to find on every page.
+- Ensuring that the menu and about meditation nav bar is easy to find on every page.

 ![Websites performance, accessibility and more](assets/readme-images/lighthouse.jpg)

 ## Unfixed bugs

 The responsivnes could be better for smaller screens like phones.
 The form is not centered, and my code skills wasn't enough to solve it.
-The how and question page also act diffrent at small screens with scroll bars to fit everything in.
+The how and question page also act diffrent with small screens, scroll bars shows up to fit everything in.
 I dont see it as a huge problem but would be better if everything would be in place.
 After spending many hours trying to figure out the problem with google and youtube searches I had to accept that I just have to learn more about positioning and sizing for the next project.

 # Fixed bugs